 Data center industry to undergo profound transformations

-In 2023, the data center industry will undergo profound transformations, driven by emerging technologies and changing business requirements.
+In 2023, the data center industry will undergo profound transformations, driven by emerging technologies and changing requirements.
 Edge computing, hybrid and multi-cloud deployments, sustainable practices, integration of artificial intelligence (AI) and machine learning (ML), data security, and modular data centers are among the prominent trends influencing the future of data centers.
 As organisations strive for agility, efficiency, and sustainability, data centers continue to evolve to ensure they satisfy the requirements of the digital age while keeping up with technological advances.

 Get the day's headlines from Tech Observer straight in your inbox